WINTER ACTIVITIES IN LONDON

 If you happen to visit London in winter, make sure to plan in some time to visit Hyde Park Winter Wonderland.

 While it is one of the most popular places to go in winter, I must say that it felt more like a fair than a Christmas market.
 However, kids, as well as adults, loved it.

 Carnaby Street Lights

-Here, you will never find typical Christmas lights though it is always fully decorated.
-This year it has a political and important message.
+The decorations come with a political and important message.
 In 2019, the message was to use less plastic to keep the oceans clean!
 So, this is why all decorations have been made out of recycled plastic.

-And though it seems hardly anyone actually cares in London during Christmas time (and single-use plastic is widely used), hopefully, it is a good reminder to use less plastic and be more conscious of what we consume.
+And though it seems hardly anyone actually cares in London during Christmas time (and single-use plastic is widely used), hopefully, it is a good reminder for the future to be more conscious of what we consume.